Julie Paucker: Biography

-Julie Paucker worked as a guest lecturer at Universities of Georgetown (Austin) & Kennesaw (Georgia), at ESAD - actor's academy in Paris and regularly at the Academy of Performing Arts Ludwigsburg (ADK).
+Paucker worked as a guest lecturer at the Universities of Georgetown (Austin) and Kennesaw (Georgia), at ESAD – actor's academy in Paris and regularly at the Academy of Performing Arts Ludwigsburg (ADK).

-In 2020 she spent 2 months in USA, together with director Brian Bell, working with theatre students on Horvàths “Love, Hope & Charity” at University of North Texas, and gave several workshops at Universities and at the Goethe Institute/Swiss Consulate Atlanta.
+In 2020 she spent two months in the USA, together with director Brian Bell, working with theatre students on Horvàth's Love, Hope & Charity at the University of North Texas, and gave several workshops at universities and at the Goethe Institute/Swiss Consulate Atlanta.

-Since autumn 2020 she is artistic director for the annual multilingual festival Schweizer Theatertreffen.
-The festival is also a platform that strives to connect the various theatre scenes in the different lingual parts of Switzerland.
+Since autumn 2020 she has been artistic director of the annual multilingual festival Schweizer Theatertreffen.
+The festival is also a platform to connect the various theatre scenes across Switzerland that speak different languages.